NIRSpec Detector Performance

 The detector gain is the ratio of electrons to detector count (typically expressed as data numbers, or DN).
 This number, measured for each detector pixel, is used primarily in the data processing pipeline as part of the calculation of the "shot" or "Poisson" noise contribution to the total noise per pixel in an integration.
 Pixel-to-pixel gain maps for the 2 SCAs were constructed from data obtained during the detector characterization ground test campaign, using the classical photon transfer curve technique (Janesick, J. et al.,1987).
 The average gain value for both SCAs in full frame readout is near unity.
 The gain map for NRS1 (Figure 1, Sirianni 2017) exhibits a very uniform distribution, with a small area of slightly lower values at the lower center caused by a known "epoxy void" defect.
 The map for NRS2 (Figure 1) is also uniform, though with a slight gradient at the ~5% level.

 There is a different gain setting for subarray exposures which will provide an improved dynamic range for bright sources.
 The conversion gain is about a factor of 1.43 higher compared to full frame data for both SCAs.
-This was confirmed during OTIS testing.
+This was confirmed during ground-based testing.

 Conversion gain maps for NIRSpec detectors NRS1 (top) and NRS2 (bottom) as measured on ground.
 Grey scale is from 0.5 to 1.5 e-/DN.
-The average measured detector gain for good pixels is 0.996 e/DN for NRS1 and 1.137 e/DN for NRS2.
-The standard deviation for NRS1 and NRS2 respectively is 0.043 and 0.05 e/DN. © Sirianni 2017.
+The average measured detector gain for good pixels is 0.996 e–/DN for NRS1 and 1.137 e–/DN for NRS2.
+The standard deviation for NRS1 and NRS2 respectively is 0.043 and 0.05 e–/DN. © Sirianni 2017.

 Dark current

 All infrared detectors exhibit some level of dark signal.
 By virtue of the low operating temperatures, NIRSpec's detectors show extremely low dark current values, with the observed dark signal being dominated by multiplexer glow (Regan & Bergeron 2020).
 The dark signal measured in orbit is slightly higher than measured during ground testing, probably due to the cosmic ray environment at L2.
-Nevertheless, the median dark signal for both the NRS1 and NRS2 NIRSpec detectors are well within the performance requirement of <0.01 e/s.
-Figure 2 and 3 present the dark signal images for the NIRSpec detectors as measured during commissioning in traditional and IRS2 readout mode, respectively (Birkmann, S.M. et al., 2022).
+Nevertheless, the median dark signal for both the NRS1 and NRS2 NIRSpec detectors are well within the performance requirement of <0.01 e–/s.
+Figures 2 and 3 present the dark signal images for the NIRSpec detectors as measured during commissioning in traditional and IRS2 readout modes, respectively (Birkmann, S.M. et al., 2022).
 A small region on detector NRS1 at the center bottom has an "epoxy void" that is apparent as a region of lower dark current (also seen in Figure 1).
 The dark signal is higher for subarrays due to the shorter frame times and thus more reads per unit time, which results in more multiplexer glow observed.

 The NIRSpec detectors NRS1 (top) and NRS2 (bottom) dark images in traditional full frame readout mode, acquired by averaging ~30 minute dark exposures.
 The 4 detector channels have very slight differences in dark current level, which is seen here as the 4 vertical segments.
-The grey scale indicates the dark signal from 0 to 0.015 e/s.
-The median dark signal is 0.0090 e/s for NRS1 and 0.0069 e/s for NRS2.
+The grey scale indicates the dark signal from 0 to 0.015 e–/s.
+The median dark signal is 0.0090 e–/s for NRS1 and 0.0069 e–/s for NRS2.
 The elevated dark signal around the edges of the detectors was not observed during ground testing.

 The NIRSpec detectors NRS1 (top) and NRS2 (bottom) dark images in IRS2 readout mode, acquired by averaging ~60 minute dark exposures.
-The grey scale indicates the dark signal from 0 to 0.015 e/s.
-The median dark signal is 0.0082 e/s for NRS1 and 0.0048 e/s for NRS2.
+The grey scale indicates the dark signal from 0 to 0.015 e–/s.
+The median dark signal is 0.0082 e–/s for NRS1 and 0.0048 e–/s for NRS2.
 The elevated dark signal around the edges of the detectors was not observed during ground testing.
 The vertical striping is due to reference pixels being read over and over again, a feature of the IRS2 readout mode.

 Detector read noise

 Detector readout noise is measured by computing the correlated double sample (CDS) of many adjacent detector frames and getting the standard deviation for each pixel after performing reference pixel / IRS2 corrections.
 Using the CDS eliminates the impact of the kTC noise that is always present and results in a changing offset/pedestal for each integration.
 Using the slope of a ramp after fitting also eliminates the kTC noise.
 The CDS noise is sqrt(2) times the readout noise for a given pixel.
 Histograms of the CDS noise for the 2 NIRSpec detectors for traditional full frame mode and IRS2 readout mode as measured during commissioning are presented in Figures 4 and 5 below (Birkmann, S.M. et al., 2022).
-They are well in line (within ~1%) with the CDS noise measured during ground test campaigns.
+They are well in agreement (within ~1%) with the CDS noise measured during ground test campaigns.

 CDS noise in traditional full frame readout mode for NRS1 (top) and NRS2 (bottom) for the 4 detector outputs.